-Two years on, I was on my way to Penang, checking into E&O and these memories come flooding back.
+Two years on, I found myself on my way to Penang, checking into E&O — and suddenly, those memories came flooding back.

 It all makes sense now, doesn’t it?
-A Penangite who lives in the English countryside yet holds fast to his roots.
-Terry’s team couldn’t have done a better job.
+A Penangite living in the English countryside, yet holding fast to his roots.
+Terry and his team couldn’t have done a better job.

 A short one today to get you (and myself) through the week… Next time, we go to the Peranakan Mansion.
 You ought to come along.